Important moves for WWF in Canada

 Overall, it provides a better working environment, allowing WWF-Canada to attract and retain top talent.

-In British Columbia, we’re putting staff where they are most needed.
-Our Vancouver office is moving from 409 Granville St. to 425 Carrall St. We’re opening a new office in Victoria and have outposts in Smithers for our work on the Skeena River and estuary, and in Nanaimo focused on ocean conservation.
+In British Columbia, we’ve put staff where they are most needed.
+Our Vancouver office has moved from 409 Granville St. to 425 Carrall St. We’ve opened a new office in Victoria and have outposts in Smithers for our work on the Skeena River and estuary, and in Nanaimo focused on ocean conservation.

 As with Toronto, these moves will allow the team to be more effective — and will save money too.